Jaden1967/SOEN691-BigData/README.md

 One-hot encoding is the solution for this problem, by representing each features with binary vectors.
 In such case, the model will not have preference to a specific data point because it has better value representing its category.
 ## K fold cross-validation
 To assure the accuracy of our model and prevent under/over fitting, the evaluation of the performance of the model is required.
 To achieve that, we chose k folder cross-validation to re-sampling our dataset.
 The exact value for k will be decided during the implementation of this project.
+## Random Forest
+As the dimension of our data is low, random forest is more proper to choose.
+Besides, it maintains high accuracy.
+After we apply Onehot encoding and k fold cross-validation, we would generate the random forest model with sklearn.
+And then we may feed in some Numpy arrays for training, ask it to make a prediction, evaluate the predictions, and see that they are reasonable.
+For checking if our predicting value is reasonable or not, we can pick up any tree we have generated and look at the feature importances of our explanatory variables.

 # Reference
 [1] Steam (service), last edited on 8 February 2020, https://en.wikipedia.org/wiki/Steam_(service)<br>
 [2] Steam Store Games (Clean dataset).
 (2020).
 Retrieved 11 February 2020, from https://www.kaggle.com/nikdavis/steam-store-games<br>